COPPA-CCP/epcis-signing/README.md

 ### Selective Disclosure

-Allowing data to flow between arbitrary parties wilkl result in the need disclose only the necessary bits of information within the data to others which is needed.
+Allowing data to flow between arbitrary parties will result in the need disclose only the necessary bits of information within the data to others which is needed.
 Therefore a a selective disclosure mechanism within the signing process should be envisioned from the start.

 **Ideas**